-Mortgage Rate Comparison
+Mortgage Rate Comparison in Vancouver

 When doing a mortgage rate comparison these are a few things to keep in mind.
 Current interest rates are low due in large part to the housing crisis in the 1980s.
 They run from 2.79% for a 1-year mortgage to 3.79% for 10 years.
 Your rate is decided by taking into consideration the loan amount, the down payment, and the number of years you chose to pay it off.
 The larger the down payment, the less mortgage you need.
 The higher the number of payment years, the higher the interest rates will be.
 Banks often give their existing customers a lower rate.
 Mortgage insurance is reflected in the rate and also decreases with the higher down payment.
 Interest rates are affected by various economic factors, including inflation and the housing market.
 Rates may vary from lender to lender in different locations throughout Canada.
 Some interest payments are tax deductible.